md-irshad-alam/kazamsoftware/README.md

 - ✅ Real-time updates using Socket.IO
 - ✅ Get All Task and create a new task
 - ✅ Loading skeleton effect

+### Frontend Features

+- ✅ Real-time updates using Socket.IO
+- ✅ Loading skeleton effect
+- ✅ Pagination added to fetch 10 tasks per page
+- ✅ Infinity Scroll
+- ✅ Responsive and fast UI built with React & Vite
 - ✅ New Task will show on the TOP

+### Backend Features

 - ✅ Redis is used as a temporary cache for tasks
 - ✅ When Redis has more than 40 tasks, they are inserted into MongoDB automatically
-- ✅ Clean architecture with TypeScript on both client and server
+- ✅ Clean architecture with TypeScript
+- ✅ Efficient API endpoints for task management
-- ✅ Responsive and fast UI built with React & Vite
+- ✅ Real-time communication with Socket.IO
+- ✅ Integration with MongoDB and Redis for optimized performance

 ---

 ## 📂 Folder Structure

       FrontEnd
           --src
               --app.jsx